 - Hearing test: You should be able to hear normal conversation at a distance of 10 feet (3m) without the use of hearing aids.
 Hearing will be tested by formal assessment on the day.

 - Fitness Test: Prison Officers need to be capable of performing to a certain standard to ensure their safety, as well as the safety of everyone else, including prisoners and work colleagues.
 Maintaining a certain level of fitness promotes general health and well-being and helps prevent injury.
 The fitness test includes the 15-metre shuttle run - the ‘bleep’ test.
 The bleep test, which involves running/jogging, is not a specific test to assess your ability to run, but a simple test to assess the efficiency of your working muscle’s capacity to use oxygen during physical stress/activity using the large muscle groups of the body.
 Once in post you will be subject to an annual fitness test, so will be expected to maintain your level of fitness during your employment.

 - How to prepare: Bring your glasses or contact lenses with you, as well as contact lens solution if you will need to put your lenses back in after the eye test.
 Avoid caffeinated drinks which may affect your blood pressure.
-As mentioned in your OAC invite email, you must also bring a completed Pre-Assessment Health Questionnaire on the day.
-Click here to download a copy of the questionnaire.

 Within 3 days you should receive an online assessment centre result.

 The next steps depend on whether you applied to a pass or a merit campaign.
 You can find out if yours was a pass or merit campaign by checking the vacancy you applied for.